 Open-Back Gaming Headphones Buyer’s Guide

 Open-back headphones aren’t the most obvious choice for gaming.
 And if you’re looking for something more traditional, you can always pick out your best gaming headset using our guide to the best gaming headsets.
-But in some scenarios, the best open back headphones can really add some new dimensions to your gaming experience.
+But in some scenarios, the best open-back headphones can really add some new dimensions to your gaming experience.
 We’ll talk about that below along with some general analysis of the more important specs.

 For the average gamer, this sort of variance isn’t going to be that big of a deal, but the breadth of the response range can have an impact.
 Frequencies outside the normal human hearing range may be discernible or felt as a tactile rather than auditory response, but frequency range can lead to a more crystalline sound quality and better imaging and soundstage quality.

 Driver is just a fancy word for the speakers that sit within the headphones and direct music or other sounds into your ears.
-In most instances, the maxim of bigger is better holds true for drivers.
+In most instances, the maxim of ‘bigger is better’ holds true for drivers.
 Larger drivers have more range to properly project the frequencies at the edge of human hearing, and they can create a greater sense of space (an asset that open-back headphones already have a head start on over closed-back headphones).

 The shortest and sweetest definition of sensitivity is maximum volume, but it’s a little more complicated than that.
 That’s because when a speaker reaches a certain decibel level, they begin to show distortions and feedback.
 Most manufacturers will list a sensitivity level that goes as far as the headphones reasonably can before experiencing recognizable distortion.

 But this is also a case where there are no universal standards for how sensitivity is measured.
 Fortunately, there are some manufacturers – as well as some enterprising audiophiles with the right equipment – who provide more precise measurements for sensitivity.
-They’ll tell you what sort of distortion you can expect at higher decibel levels and also provide a more accurate understanding of open-back headphones sound quality at higher volumes.
+They’ll tell you what sort of distortion you can expect at higher decibel levels and also provide a more accurate understanding of open-back headphones’ sound quality at higher volumes.

 For most gamers, sensitivity won’t be that big of a deal.
-The variance between different sensitivities in the best open-back and worst open-back headphones aren’t going to be all that different, and they’re all comfortably within the realm of normal human hearing.
+The variance between different sensitivities in the best and worst open-back headphones isn’t going to be all that different, and they’re all comfortably within the realm of normal human hearing.
 If you really want to hear the blast of gunfire and explosions, you may want to pay more attention to sensitivity, but it won’t be a big deal for most gaming experiences.

 In terms of connections, there aren’t a whole lot of standards to worry about now.
 Most headphones are going to come with a 3.5 mm connection.
 That should give you compatibility with practically any gaming console on the market.
 You can also connect to practically any device that can broadcast sound.
 That said, sound performance on more traditional audio components is also often better.
-If you want to be able to hook your headphones up to more heavy duty stereo systems, you may want to look for one that also comes with a quarter inch adapter.
+If you want to be able to hook your headphones up to more heavy-duty stereo systems, you may want to look for one that also comes with a quarter-inch adapter.

 Finding a pair of comfortable headphones is important, but the only measurable spec for build quality is weight.
 Lower weight headphones are going to generally feel better during longer play sessions, but that’s also just one factor to consider when looking at your potential comfort.
 Also, keep in mind that weight will be less important.
-Closed-back headphones can really weigh down on you and cause your ears to overheat, but the more expansive sound open-backed models offer also create a more comfortable general experience.
+Closed-back headphones can really weigh down on you and cause your ears to overheat, but the more expansive sound that open-backed models offer also creates a more comfortable general experience.